A new phase transition in the parabolic Anderson model with partially duplicated potential: Representing the ratio as a sum over non-duplicated sites

 we obtain

 where

 is bounded away from zero in probability by Proposition~\ref{LB1} and Lemma~\ref{l:etacr}.
 This implies

 It remains now to prove that this expression is of the same order as the expression on the left-hand side of~\eqref{cc7}.
-Comparing it with~\eqref{qqq} it is easy to see that it suffices to show that the integral over $S_{t}^{n(y)}\backslash S_{tf_t}^{n(y)}$ is negligible with respect to the integral over $S_{tf_t}^{n(y)}$ uniformly for all $y\in \mathcal{P}^t_+$, which follows from Lemma~\ref{l:negl} below. \end{proof}
+Comparing it with~\eqref{qqq}, it suffices to show that the integral over $S_{t}^{n(y)}\backslash S_{tf_t}^{n(y)}$ is negligible with respect to the integral over $S_{tf_t}^{n(y)}$ uniformly for all $y\in \mathcal{P}^t_+$, which follows from Lemma~\ref{l:negl} below. \end{proof}

-Before completing the proof of Proposition \ref{p:pq}, we establish the two lemmas that were used in the previous proof.
+Before completing the proof of Proposition \ref{p:pq}, we establish the three lemmas that were used in the previous proof.
 Note that throughout we recall all notation used in that proof.

 \begin{lemma} Assume $\eta(n)\to\infty$.
 As $t \to \infty$, $\Phi_t\to \Phi$ almost surely on $\mathcal{E}_t$, where $\Phi$ is the distribution function of the standard normal distribution. \end{lemma}